What is IDE?

 A three-story office building does not have a working elevator.
 This is an example of

-Based on shared physical or social qualities into groups generally viewed as distinct within a given society.
-A man-made construct established to divide groups of people based on their appearances and other qualities.
+A man-made social construct masquerading as a biological truth, established to divide groups of people based on their appearances and other qualities.

 What is race?